fmalina/revisions-blocl/activism/injustice.md

 winner high up at the top, and winners are expensive to support.

-The homogenising myth of our times is that people fall to the bottom because they are undeserving, that they probably didn’t have the inherent ability to ever do much better than they did.
+The homogenising myth of our times is that people fall to the bottom because they are undeserving, that they probably didn't have the inherent ability to ever do much better than they did.

 Although the Conservatives in 1979 in Britain and the Republicans in 1980 in the